 American Inns of Court, Morrison R. Waite Chapter

-Toledo Bar Association, Elected Member of Board of Directors, Secretary of Federal Court Committee, and member of Grievance Committee and Nominating Committee (Past Chair of Doctors and Lawyers Committee)
+Toledo Bar Association, Elected Member of Board of Directors, Chair of Federal Court Committee, and member of Grievance Committee (Past Chair of Doctors and Lawyers Committee)

 Toledo Junior Bar Association, Executive Committee Member